June 20, 2019

-However, each analytics provider considers their blocking algorithm to be proprietary (and likely the best available).
-Some employ graduate level statisticians to constantly improve and tune their algorithms.
+However, each analytics provider considers its blocking algorithm to be proprietary (and likely the best available).
+Some employ graduate-level statisticians to constantly improve and tune their algorithms.
 No doubt each would be happy to explain why their analytics are “reasonable.”

 Expecting the FCC to define guidelines for evaluating “reasonable analytics” is akin to the Supreme Court trying to evaluate a film against standards for obscenity.
 As Justice Potter Stewart famously stated, “I shall not today attempt further to define the kinds of material I understand to be embraced within that shorthand description [“hard-core pornography”], and perhaps I could never succeed in intelligibly doing so.
 But I know it when I see it…”

 Trying to quantify and standardize which parameters should be used and how they should be applied to create a “reasonable analytics” blocking algorithm is not likely to be any easier.
 Rather, the measurement of the effectiveness of a blocking algorithm can be simply accomplished by soliciting the input of the caller and the called party whose call was blocked.
 If the called party finds that important and wanted calls were blocked, then the blocking algorithm is not effective from their perspective, and would be likely viewed as “unreasonable.”
 Similarly, if the caller views their calls as legal and learns that their calls are blocked, they would similarly consider the analytics algorithm to be “unreasonable.”

 Do you have questions about compliance?
 Contact us for tips on keeping pace with the latest outbound calling regulations.